JetBrains/amper/anton.makeev/QUESTIONS.md

 # Misc
+- What the scope of the tool?
+  - building/assembling?
+  - packaging (e.g. create docker image)?
+  - deployment(to ios device or web server)?
+  - distribution? (what does it mean for libs and binaries?)

 - What makes defining a new module a simple and lightweight process?
   - The need to define version, coordinates, and anything else just increases heaviness